 But after years of innovation, mankind has evolved.
 Our brains have evolved.
 Our inventions are multitudes, and there are no signs of stopping.
 We have made a giant leap from industrialization to technological disruption.
 We are collectively more intelligent as a species than our previous ancestors.

 The internet, mediating mediocrity and opportunity, has transformed many young people to do things very few of the world’s adult population are capable of doing.
 For the most striking example, there are many thirteen-year-olds without a high school diploma, who possess various attributes to create and alter AI programs.
-These self-taught and talented prodigies are start-up founders and independent contractors working with global IT firms, generating millions of dollars in annual income, and did I mention, they haven’t even graduated - yet.
+These autodidact and talented prodigies are start-up founders and independent contractors working with global IT firms, generating millions of dollars in annual income, and did I mention, they haven’t even graduated - yet.

 And I thought: hmmm...they must be doing something right at home.

 Where is the problem?

 One teacher - not even a professor - said, “I'm going to teach you how to be a successful entrepreneur.
 Everything you need to know.”

 Out of curiosity, I looked him up.
 It turned out, he'd never left the university his whole life.